Why do couples want to choose the gender of a baby?

 Until recently the MicroSort technique for gender selection was only available for couples who have a genetic disorder which is gender-linked and it is not for Family Balancing.
 It now appears that the MicroSort clinical trial was ended on March 31, 2012 and the FDA did not grant them leave to continue trials.
 This means that new patients will not be accepted for MicroSort.

-In Vitro Fertilization with Preimplantation Genetic Diagnosis (IVF with PGD)
+In Vitro Fertilization with Preimplantation Genetic Diagnosis (IVF with PGT-A)

-A more effective method of gender selection is still available at Overlake Reproductive Health – in vitro fertilization with Preimplantation Genetic Diagnosis (IVF with PGD).
+A more effective method of gender selection is still available at Overlake Reproductive Health – in vitro fertilization with PGT-A (Preimplantation Genetic Testing for Aneuploidies) (IVF with PGT-A).
 The woman undergoes in vitro Fertilization by taking injectable fertility medicines for around 8-10 days to stimulate her ovaries to make multiple eggs.
 The eggs are then removed using Transvaginal Aspiration (TVA), a short procedure performed in-office under an intravenous anesthetic.
 The same day, the male partner gives us a sperm sample which we use to fertilize the eggs, either using conventional IVF, mixing eggs and sperm together in a dish, for men with normal sperm counts, or ICSI (Intracytoplasmic Sperm Injection), injecting 1 sperm into each egg if the sperm is abnormal.

 The fertilized eggs grow into embryos.
-On the third day of development, a skilled embryologist performs an embryo biopsy on each embryo with four cells or more.
-A very fine laser is used to make a hole in the outer covering of the embryo, then 1 cell is gently removed.
-This cell is sent to a genetic testing lab, where we can either test the gender of the embryo only (X and Y chromosome testing), or lok at all 24 chromosomes to pick up disorders like Down’s Syndrome (Trisomy 21) as well as determining gender.
-This process is called Preimplantation Genetic Diagnosis or PGD.
-The embryos are kept in the lab until the blastocyst stage (5 to 6 days of development).
-We use the PGD results to select the embryos to transfer back into the woman’s uterus.
-Any ‘extra’ embryos beyond the number we are willing to transfer ‘fresh’ can be cryopreserved (frozen) for later pregnancy attempts.
+On the fifth or sixth day of development, depending on the maturation of the embryos, a skilled embryologist performs an embryo biopsy on each appropriate blastocyst.
+A very fine laser is used to make a hole in the outer covering of the embryo, then a small section of cells are gently removed from the trophetoderm (the outer layer of cells of a blastocyst).
+The sample is sent to a genetic testing lab, where we can test at all 24 chromosomes to pick up disorders like Down’s Syndrome (Trisomy 21) as well as determining gender.
+This process is called Preimplantation Genetic Screening or PGS.
+The biopsied embryos are then frozen, or vitrified, for transfer in a subsequent FET cycle.
+We use the PGT-A results to select the embryos to transfer back into the woman’s uterus.

 If you are interested in Family Balancing or gender selection, please contact us to schedule your initial consultation with one of our MDs.
 We will recommend individualized testing to make sure that you have an acceptable chance of success before proceeding with treatment.

-For more detailed information on PGD, including success rates.
+For more detailed information on PGT-A, including success rates.